samplchallenges/samplchallenges.github.io/_roadmap/01_plans.md

 - PHIPA fragment binding prediction, though analysis is still wrapping up.
 - Physical property prediction for a congeneric series; participants may predict (octanol-water) logP, pKa, or both.
 PAMPA permeability values are also optional.
 This is a partnership with the Ballatore lab at UCSD.

-Our GSK physical property challenge has been shifted to SAMPL8; while data collection is complete, we are still awaiting final approval for data release.

 ## SAMPL8 plans (beginning 2021)